aryaxt/iOS-Slide-Menu/README.md

 ###### landscapeSlideOffset
 Default value of portraitSlideOffset is 60.
 This means when the menu is open, the width of the visible portion of the navigation controller is 60 pixels in landscape mode
 ###### menuRevealAnimator
 menuRevealAnimator is used to animate the left/right menu during reveal.
-The default value is nil that means no animations occure when opening/closing the menu.
+The default value is nil, that means no animations occure when opening/closing the menu.

-There are existing animation that can be used out of the box.
+There are existing animation classes that can be used.
 These animation classes can be configured through init method options.

 - SlideNavigationContorllerAnimatorSlide
 - SlideNavigationContorllerAnimatorFade